openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

 - You can code the `EXIT` METHOD or `GOBACK` statement in an instance method to return control to the invoking client.
-    - if you specify the RETURNING phrase upon invocation of the method, the `EXIT` METHOD or `GOBACK` statement returns the value of the data item to the invoking client.
+    - if you specify the `RETURNING` phrase upon invocation of the method, the `EXIT` METHOD or `GOBACK` statement returns the value of the data item to the invoking client.

-- An implicit EXIT METHOD is generated as the last statement in the PROCEDURE DIVISION of each method.
+- An implicit EXIT METHOD is generated as the last statement in the P`ROCEDURE DIVISION` of each method.

-- You can specify STOP RUN in a method; doing so terminates the entire run unit including all threads executing within it.
+- You can specify `STOP RUN` in a method; doing so terminates the entire run unit including all threads executing within it.

 - You must terminate a method definition with an `END METHOD` marker.